Finding issues in BIMcollab ZOOM

 Handling revisions

-When you connect to a project on BIMcollab Cloud, which has a linked project folder, or when you open a ZOOM project (BCP-file), BIMcollab ZOOM will reload all models.
-If the models are overwritten with a newer version, ZOOM will automatically show the up-to-date models, provided the models have the same name as the earlier version.
+When you connect to a project on BIMcollab Nexus, which has a linked project folder, or when you open a Zoom project (BCP-file), BIMcollab Zoom will reload all models.
+If the models are overwritten with a newer version, Zoom will automatically show the up-to-date models, provided the models have the same name as the earlier version.

 If your workflow adds revision numbering to the filenames, this means the older versions of the models are not automatically overwritten.